monmima/node-and-sql-aide-memoire-by-monmima/README.md

 ## Node.js + SQL

-This is an aide-mémoire (i. e., mnemonic device) for myself, but maybe you'll find it useful too!
+This is an aide-mémoire (i. e., reference) for myself, but maybe you'll find it useful too!

 ## Node.js